jarrodhroberson/rustcli/README.md

 There are some more advanced things I had to research in here that might be helpful to someone else.

+1. Automatically generating JSON from Structs with [serde](https://docs.rs/serde_json/latest/serde_json/).

-1. Converting a u32 representation of unix permissions to the more familiar 3 digit octal representation.
+2. Converting a u32 representation of unix permissions to the more familiar 3 digit octal representation.

-2. Converting the unix timestamp u64 into an [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) represenation so it is human readable.
+3. Converting the unix timestamp u64 into an [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339) represenation so it is human readable.

-3. Retrieving command line arguments with [Command Line Argument Parser for Rust](https://github.com/clap-rs/clap)
+4. Retrieving command line arguments with [Command Line Argument Parser for Rust](https://github.com/clap-rs/clap)